Translations of this article are available.

 http://example.com/products/flowers/tulips/

-If you choose to use query strings in your URLs, it’s important to encode any ampersands, &, to their HTML entity, &.
-If you don’t, some web browsers will, as they should, see the ampersand as the start of an HTML entity, and if the text following immediately after the ampersand matches an HTML entity, the browser will convert the URL, and in most cases break the query string.
+.
+If you don’t, web browsers will interpret the ampersand as the start of an HTML character entity or reference.
+If the text following immediately after the ampersand matches an HTML entity, the browser will convert the URL and probably break the query string.
+Validating your HTML will catch these errors since unencoded ampersands are illegal.

 An article that explains the problems with certain kinds of URLs, and how to make your URLs better.